tzonglian/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+/* The second function (the one in the return) needs to look up whatto input for the variable "name", as it's not defined in the return function. */

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+/* Javascript is a 2-pass compiler.
+First, dansRoll is assign a reference (const dansRoll).
+Then, dansRoll is calculated the first time.
+The second time, it already caches the data.  dansRoll is a const, so it can never be changed.
+If dansRoll was defined as a let, theoretically, dansRoll could be changed every time the function is run.

 c.
 What is the lexical scope of `newRoll`?
+/*  newRoll is a nested function, so it has access to the 'name' variable, in its parents' parents' function. */

 ### Task 2c - Exit Ticket